LogtalkDotOrg/logtalk3/tools/debug_messages/NOTES.md

 The tool provides two sets of predicates.
 The first set allows enabling and disabling of all `debug` and `debug(Group)` messages for a given component.
 The second set allows enabling and disabling of `debug(Group)` messages for a given group and component.

+Upon loading the tool, all debug messages are skipped.
+The user is then expected to use the tool API to selectively enable the messages that will be printed.

 Other notes